-IMSA property should remain in room and should not be removed from that room.
+IMSA property should remain in the room and should not be removed from that room.
 Please maintain the room to avoid room damage and the subsequent charges!

-Students are expected to use only those cleaning materials approved by the Academy (some materials are not approved because they can damage property or are dangerous if misused).
-The Academy provides basic housekeeping supplies for each room, but each student is expected to provide additional supplies as needed.
+Students are expected to use only cleaning materials approved by the Academy.
+Some materials are not approved because they can damage property or are dangerous if misused.
+The Academy provides basic housekeeping supplies for each room; each student is expected to provide additional supplies as needed.

 If damage or theft occurs in community common areas and no one accepts responsibility, all residents of the wing and/or hall will be charged equally.
 Students whose rooms are deemed a health or safety risk may incur mid-year cleaning charges.
-Examples may include but are not limited to access to windows, PTAC units, access throughout the room, room cleanliness, etc. Students are expected to report information regarding damage, theft, and vandalism to a Residence Life staff member.
+Examples may include but are not limited to access to windows, PTAC units, access throughout the room, room cleanliness, etc. Students are expected to report information regarding damage, theft, and vandalism to a member of the Residence Life or Security team.